Back to LLD Concepts

 The Problem with Deep Inheritance

 Inheritance creates a compile-time binding between parent and child.
-It exposes parent internals to subclasses (violating encapsulation), creates a fragile dependency (the Fragile Base Class problem), and leads to deep hierarchies that are hard to reason about.
+It exposes parent internals to subclasses, creates the Fragile Base Class problem, and leads to deep hierarchies that are hard to reason about.

 ❌ Inheritance problems